angelsleung/angelsleung/README.md

 ### 2. Fruit & Veg Goals
-A dynamic app that promotes a healthy diet by tracking users' fruit and vegetable intake
+A dynamic HTML, CSS, and JavaScript app that promotes a healthy lifestyle by tracking users' fruit and vegetable intake and assisting users in reaching their daily consumption goals.

 [Live Site](https://angelsleung.github.io/fruit-and-veg-goals) / [Source Code](https://github.com/angelsleung/fruit-and-veg-goals)